How Surge Energy Manages Their ARO Portfolio With Matidor

 Surge Energy needed a purpose-built platform that could handle the scale and geographic complexity of a large ARO portfolio.
 The solution had to centralize site data, surface it on a map, and connect project status to budget tracking, all without requiring a complex IT implementation.

-Matidor's GIS-native design matched how Annabelle's team needed to think about the work: geographically.
+Matidor's GIS-native design matched how the Asset Retirement team needed to think about the work: geographically.
 The ability to split sites into portfolios by area, link AFEs to individual locations, track closure stages visually, and coordinate vendors within a single platform addressed the core gaps left by spreadsheets and legacy software.

 "Spreadsheets work to a point but become difficult to manage as projects grow in volume and complexity.
 A centralized, map-based system gives you real-time insight and makes managing multiple sites much more efficient."